UCREL/pymusas/docs/docs/api/taggers/rule_based.md

 The USAS Rule Based Tagger is based around the
 [USAS Semantic Lexicon(s).](https://github.com/UCREL/Multilingual-USAS)
-The Tagger uses two Lexicon like data structure, both in the format of `Dict[str, List[str]]`, this structure maps a lemma (with or without it's Part Of Speech (POS)) to a `List` of USAS semantic tags.
+The Tagger uses two Lexicon like data structures, both in the format of `Dict[str, List[str]]`, this structure maps a lemma (with or without it's Part Of Speech (POS) ) to a `List` of USAS semantic tags.
 The first semantic tag in the `List` of tags is the most likely tag.

 The easiest way of producing the Lexicon like data structures is through